loobo07/Capstone_WebApi/README.md

 This api is built using Spring MVC and uses Cassandra as the database.

+This api also has failure testing for aws instances and shows the user which instances are runnning and stopped

 Inorder to get this working you will need to setup a Cassandra keyspace called "cassandrabankapp" as follows:

 create keyspace cassandrabankapp WITH replication = {'class':'NetworkTopologyStrategy', 'datacenter1' : 3}; within the cqlsh to create the keyspace.